Ease Your Tinnitus

 ACT

 Here are some ACT videos that some people find useful.
-Some of them refer to anxiety, but they can also be applied to tinnitus.
+Some of them refer to anxiety, but they are also relevant for tinnitus.

-Tinnitus can be like a one of the "monsters on a boat:"
+Tinnitus can be one of the "monsters on a boat"

 Equine-assisted psychotherapy

 I also provide equine-assisted psychotherapy for other issues at PBJ Connections in Pataskala and Galena, Ohio.
-While research supports the effectiveness of equine-assisted psychotherapy for many mental health problems, it is not a scientifically-supported or recommended treatment for tinnitus.
+While research shows that equine-assisted therapy is effective for many mental and behavioral health problems, it is not a scientifically-supported or recommended treatment for tinnitus.

 Contact